 where \( X_{i,k} \) is the transmitted symbol, \( H_{i,k} \) the channel coefficient, and \( Z_{i,k} \sim \mathcal{CN}(0, \sigma^2) \) represents additive white Gaussian noise.
-The full channel matrix \( \mathbf{H} \in \mathbb{C}^{N_S \times N_D} \) over subcarriers and \ac{OFDM} symbols must be estimated from a limited set of pilot subcarriers, resulting in an underdetermined problem.
+The full channel matrix \( \mathbf{H} \in \mathbb{C}^{N_S \times N_D} \) over subcarriers and \ac{OFDM} symbols must be estimated from a sparse set of pilot observations $\mathcal{P}$.
 Classical methods such as \ac{LS} and \ac{MMSE} \cite{singh2014performance} rely on pilot-based interpolation \cite{Zhang2010} to reconstruct the full channel, but each has drawbacks.
-While \ac{LS} is computationally efficient, it is sensitive to noise. \ac{MMSE} provides higher accuracy by using prior channel statistics but is computationally intensive and difficult to implement in dynamic environments.
-To address these limitations, recent approaches reformulate \ac{CE} as a \acf{SR} problem.
-The objective is to reconstruct an accurate channel response $\hat{\mathbf{H}}$ from sparse pilot observations $\mathbf{H}p$, modeled as:
+While \ac{LS} is computationally efficient, it is sensitive to noise. \ac{MMSE} provides higher accuracy by using prior channel statistics, but is computationally intensive and difficult to implement in dynamic environments.
+To address this, recent approaches reformulate \ac{CE} as a \ac{SR} problem, aiming to recover the full-resolution channel $\hat{\mathbf{H}}$ from sparse pilot observations $\mathbf{H}_p$, modeled as:

-where $f_{\Theta}$ represents a \ac{DL} model parameterized by $\Theta$, designed to learn complex mappings from a low-resolution estimate $\mathbf{H}_{LR}$ to the full channel estimate $\hat{\mathbf{H}}$.
-The input $\mathbf{H}_{LR}$ can be obtained either directly from raw pilot observations ($\mathbf{H}_{LR} = \mathbf{H}_p$) or constructed using traditional techniques such as \ac{LS} combined with \ac{LI}, providing a less noisy but still incomplete representation of $\mathbf{H}$.
-This approach is analogous to \ac{SR} techniques in image processing, where high-resolution details are reconstructed from degraded or sparse inputs.
+where $f_{\Theta}$ denotes a \ac{DL} model parameterized by $\Theta$ that learns a mapping from a low-resolution input $\mathbf{H}_{LR}$ to the full channel estimate $\hat{\mathbf{H}}$.
+The input $\mathbf{H}_{LR}$ can be obtained either directly from raw pilot observations (($\mathbf{H}_{LR} = \mathbf{H}_p$)) or from \ac{LS}-based estimates combined with \ac{LI}, providing a partial yet denoised representation of the true channel $\mathbf{H}$.
+This formulation is analogous to \ac{SR} in image processing, where high-resolution details are reconstructed from degraded or sparse inputs.
 The objective is to design $f{\Theta}$ such that it accurately reconstructs $\hat{\mathbf{H}}$ while meeting the low-latency requirements of real-time 5G systems.

-\ac{DL} models such as ChannelNet~\cite{soltani2019deep} and \ac{EDSR}~\cite{maruyama2021} employ \acp{CNN} to learn spatial patterns in the channel matrix, achieving improved estimation accuracy over classical methods.
-However, their high model complexity and computational cost hinder real-time deployment.
-In contrast, the \ac{SRCNN} architecture~\cite{goez2024latincom} offers faster inference due to its shallow structure but suffers from reduced accuracy.

-To improve the accuracy–efficiency trade-off, AttRNet~\cite{Gao2025} incorporates the lightweight \ac{SE} mechanism~\cite{Hu2018} to emphasize relevant features while maintaining a compact model size.
-The \ac{LSiDNN} model~\cite{Sharma2024} goes further by explicitly optimizing for low complexity, using a few dense layers to refine \ac{LS} estimates, though this comes at the cost of reduced performance.
-On the other hand, \ac{CEViT}~\cite{Liu2024} introduces a transformer-based architecture that leverages patch-wise self-attention to model long-range dependencies, achieving state-of-the-art accuracy, but at the expense of high computational complexity and inference latency.
-These trends highlight the need for a model that combines efficient local feature extraction, selective attention, and global context modeling, while maintaining low inference time, motivating the design of \ac{HELENA}.